pudly/schmopera-hugo/content/articles/james-rolfe-anna-chatterton-on-creating-crush.md

 ---
-title: James Rolfe & Anna Chatterton, on creating Crush
+title: "James Rolfe &amp; Anna Chatterton, on creating Crush"
 ---

 ### How did you imagine this take on the Don Juan story, and why did you choose a female protagonist (Donna)?